dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint_tools.rst

    Mirror for meshes which are not 100% symmetric (approximate mirror).

-.. admonition:: Mirror to opposite bone
+.. tip:: Mirror to opposite bone
-   :class: nicetip

    If you want to create a mirrored weight group for the opposite bone (of a symmetric character), then you can do this: